skshubham1437/note-app-node/README.md

 ## Introduction

-This is a command line app that is that is built using node js.
+This is a command line Notes taking app that is built using NodeJs.
 You can Add, Remove, List and Read Notes.
 **Note:** All Notes data will be store on notes.json file

 ## Install